1nst4ll/sothebys_listings_scraper/README.md

 ## Features

 *   Scrapes property links for a given agent ID.
+*   Includes the agent's name and a fixed 'Real Estate' category in the output.
 *   Extracts detailed information for each property (Price, Bedrooms, Bathrooms, Sqft, Property Type, Status, etc.).
 *   Scrapes up to 60 image links per property.
 *   Saves the scraped data into two separate CSV files: one for links and one for detailed property information.